Orientation double covers of non-orientable Lefschetz fibrations: Isomorphism classes of non-orientable Lefschetz fibrations and Hurwitz equivalence.

 \begin{thm}[\cite{Kas}, \cite{Matsumoto}] \textit{ Let \(f_i:X_i \to \Sigma\) be a genus-\(g\) orientable Lefschetz fibration over either \(\mathbb{D}^2\) or \(\mathbb{S}^2\) \((i=1,2)\), where if \(\Sigma=\mathbb{S}^2\), suppose that \(g \geqq 2\).
 Then \(f_1\) is isomorphic to \(f_2\) if and only if their monodromy factorizations are Hurwitz equivalent. } \end{thm}

-We remark that it follows from elementary transformations that the isomorphism class of an orientable Lefschetz fibration does not change if the following substitution is applied to its monodromy factorizations:
+We remark that it follows from elementary transformations that the isomorphism class of an orientable Lefschetz fibration does not change if the following substitution is applied to its monodromy factorization:

-for \(\zeta_i \in \{1,-1\} \thickspace (i=1, \cdots ,n)\) and disjoint simple closed curves \(c_i\) and \(c_{i+1}\) in \(\Sigma_{g-1}\).
+for \(\zeta_i \in \{1,-1\} \thickspace (i=1, \cdots ,n)\) and disjoint simple closed curves \(c_i\) and \(c_{i+1}\) in \(\Sigma_{g}\).

 Let us prove the main theorem.
 From now on, suppose that \(g \geqq 3\) and \(\Sigma\) is equal to either \(\mathbb{D}^2\) or \(\mathbb{S}^2\).

 \begin{proof}[Proof of Theorem \ref{thm1.2}.]
 The `only if' part is proved by the same way as in the orientable case (see \cite{Kas} and \cite{Matsumoto}).
 We show the `if' part.
 Let \(f:X \to \Sigma\) be a genus-\(g\) non-orientable Lefschetz fibration with a positive monodromy factorization \(t_{{c}_1;\theta_{{c}_1}} \cdots t_{{c}_n;\theta_{{c}_n}}\) and \(\pi:\widetilde{X} \to X\) the standard orientation double covering map.
 The product \({t_{c_1;\theta_{c_1}}} \cdots {t_{c_i;\theta_{c_i}}} {t_{c_{i+1};\theta_{c_{i+1}}}}({t_{c_i;\theta_{c_i}}}^{-1} {t_{c_i;\theta_{c_i}}}) {t_{c_{i+2};\theta_{c_{i+2}}}} \cdots {t_{c_n;\theta_{c_{n}}}}\) gives a genus-\(g\) non-orientable Lefschetz fibration, and let \(f_{\mathrm{i-1}}:X_{\mathrm{i-1}} \to \Sigma\) denote this.
 According to Corollary \ref{cor4.3}, we see that monodromy factorizations of \(f \circ \pi\) and \(f_{\mathrm{i-1}} \circ \pi_{\mathrm{i-1}}\) are given by \(t_{{\gamma}_1}t_{\overline{{\gamma}_1}}^{-1} \cdots t_{{\gamma}_n}t_{\overline{{\gamma}_n}}^{-1}\) and \(t_{{\gamma}_1}t_{\overline{{\gamma}_1}}^{-1} \cdots t_{{\gamma}_i}t_{\overline{{\gamma}_i}}^{-1} t_{{\gamma}_{i+1}}t_{\overline{{\gamma}_{i+1}}}^{-1} (t_{\overline{{\gamma}_i}}t_{{\gamma}_i}^{-1} \\ t_{{\gamma}_i} t_{\overline{{\gamma}_i}}^{-1}) t_{{\gamma}_{i+2}}t_{\overline{{\gamma}_{i+2}}}^{-1} \cdots t_{{\gamma}_n}t_{\overline{{\gamma}_n}}^{-1}\), respectively, where \(\pi_{\mathrm{i-1}}:\widetilde{X_{\mathrm{i-1}}} \to X_{\mathrm{i-1}}\) indicates the standard orientation double covering map.
 Then